-Aetna considers osteochondral autografts medically necessary for symptomatic focal full-thickness articular cartilage defects of the knee when all of the following criteria are met:
+Aetna considers osteochondral autografts (OATS or mosaicplasty) medically necessary for symptomatic focal full-thickness articular cartilage defects of the knee when all of the following criteria are met:

 Aetna considers all of the following procedures experimental and investigational because their effectiveness has not been established: